NixOS/rfcs/rfcs/0000-import-from-derivation.md

 [motivation]: #motivation

 Sometimes the entire dependent graph cannot be known statically (before any building).
-Examples of this would be a package with its own nix-based build system—the dependency must be downloaded first, or leveraging a language specific build tool (Cabal, Cargo, etc) to generate a build plan.
+Examples of this would be a package with its own Nix-based build system—the dependency must be downloaded first, or leveraging a language specific build tool (Cabal, Cargo, etc) to generate a build plan.

 Import-from-derivation and recursive Nix are two ways to achieve this dynamism—the interleaving of planning the build graph and executing it.
-Implementation-wise, however, they are completely orthogonal so there's no reason not work on both.
+Implementation-wise, however, they are completely orthogonal so there's no reason not to work on both.

 Currently there are some issues with import-from-derivation, however.
-Per @shlevy's read-only recursive nix RFC:
+Per @shlevy's read-only recursive Nix RFC:

 - *Import-from-derivation breaks dry-run evaluation and separation of evaluation-time from build-time.*

   This is solved by simply making dry-run not build imported derivations.
   Those imports instead become stuck terms, and the derivations blocking them are enqueued.
-  Moreover, the conceptual layering of the nix language and the derivation builder is preserved:
+  Moreover, the conceptual layering of the Nix language and the derivation builder is preserved:
   While yes, in non-dry-run mode the evaluator will still need to invoke the builder, the builder need not know anything about evaluation.

 - *Import-from-derivation won't work if your expression-producing build needs to run on a different machine than your evaluating machine, unless you have distributed builds set up at evaluation time*